leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 </project>
 ```

-Them just fire `ant` up and open the report in your web browser:
+Them fire `ant` up and open the report in your web browser:

 ```console
 $ ant